 THE CHARLES W. ADAMS JR. FOUNDATION

-ANNOUNCES 2015 ESSAY CONTEST
+ANNOUNCES 2015 ESSAY CONTEST WINNERS !

 The Charles W. "Hoppy" Adams Jr. Foundation is a 501 c(3) Non-Profit organization of the U.S. Internal Revenue Code and the laws of the State of Maryland.
 The Foundation was established in 2006 to promote and provide charitable, religious, scientific, literary and educational services for Youth and Adult individuals located in Annapolis, Md. and the Baltimore-Washington Metropolitan Area.